BusisiwePieterson/Git_Github_Basics/README.md

 ### What is Git ?

 > Git is a widely used version control system for tracking changes in computer files.
-Git is one of the most sought after DevOps tools used to handle small and large projects efficiently.
-The tool enables collaboration among different people in different parts of the same project.
+Version control is like a savings program for your project.
+By tracking and logging the changes you make to your file or file sets over time, a version-control system gives you the power to review or even restore earlier versions.
+Version control takes snapshots of every revision to your project.
+You can then access these versions to compare or restore them as needed.

 ### **Initializing a Git Repository**